great-expectations/great_expectations/docs/reference/core_concepts/datasource.rst

 A ``RuntimeDataConnector`` is a special kind of DataConnector that supports easy integration with Pipeline Runners where the data is already available as a reference that needs only a lightweight wrapper to track validations.

-In a BatchDefinition produced by a RuntimeDataConnector, the ``partition_definition`` section is replaced with ``batch_identifiers``. ``batch_identifiers`` perform the same function as ``partition_definition``: a persistent, unique identifier for the partition of data included in the ``Batch``.
+In a BatchDefinition produced by a RuntimeDataConnector, the ``batch_identifiers`` serve as a persistent, unique identifier for the data included in the ``Batch``.
 By relying on user-provided keys, we allow the definition of the specific partition's identifiers to happen at runtime, for example using a run_id from an Airflow DAG run.
 -  The specific runtime **keys** to be expected are controlled in the in the DataConnector configuration.
 Using that configuration creates a control plane for governance-minded engineers who want to enforce some level of consistency between validations.